MituuZ/convo-forge/readme.md

 # Ollama model used.
 model = "gemma3:12b"

-# Path to the sllama directory.
+# Path to the cforge directory.
 This will hold new history files by default.
 # ~ is expanded to the user's home directory based on `$HOME` or `%USERPROFILE%`. (not verified on windows)
-sllama_dir = "~/sllama"
+cforge_dir = "~/cforge"

 # System prompt that configures the AI assistant's behavior.
 system_prompt = """
-You are an AI assistant receiving input from a command-line application called silent-llama (sllama).
+You are an AI assistant receiving input from a command-line application called convo-forge (cforge).
 The user may include additional context from another file.
 This supplementary content appears after the system prompt and before the history file content.
 Your responses are displayed in the terminal and saved to the history file.
 Keep your answers helpful, concise, and relevant to both the user's direct query and any file context provided.